 - Richard Thompson Ford, George E. Osborne Professor of Law

-- Marisa Galvez, Associate Professor of French and Italian and Faculty Director of Structured Liberal Education (SLE)
+- Marisa Galvez, Associate Professor of French and Italian, and by Courtesy, German Studies; Director, Structured Liberal Education (SLE)